 Processes were in place to check medicines were within their expiry date and suitable for use.
-All the medicines we checked at both sites were within their expiry dates.
+All the medicines we checked were within their expiry dates.
 Expired and unwanted medicines were disposed of appropriately by an approved waste disposal contractor.

 Patients were routinely informed of common potential side effects at the time of starting a course of medication.
-The IT system allowed for 'on screen' messages which were discussed with the patient.